-DASEF Programs for Young Children
+DASEF Programs and Outreach for Young Children

 DASEF (Delaware AeroSpace Education Foundation) offers early childhood experiences thatcreate an exceptional learning environment that inspires children and their families with a sense of appreciation for the earth and its place in the universe.
 The DASEF vision is driven by the belief that "Wisdom Begins with Wonder."
 By linking the classroom experience with real-life experience, it is our hope that learning will contribute measurably to enriching young children in Delaware.